-- b) The Equity Advisory Committee Working Group will select the six Executive Committee representatives and they will be confirmed by votes from the General Membership. assign liaisons to the Executive Committee and each standing committees including Strategic Planning, HMIS/CES Committee Committee, Point in Time Committee, and Performance Review Committee.
-Each Representative will have a vote on the Executive Committee.
-This is to ensure equity implementation, with a voice in the decision-making body of the LCCoC. - c) The Equity Advisory Committee Working Group shall review all policies and procedures of the LCCoC to ensure proper language and considerations are included.
-This body will review each Notice of Funding Availability (NOFA) that is released, to make sure there is no bias, actual, or perceived. - d.)The committee will review HMIS data annually for equity in service. - e.)
-The Equity Advisory Committee Working Group will advise the Administrative Agency on how best to provide culturally proficient training to the General Membership. - f) The Equity Advisory Committee Working Group will outreach to their specific population group for opportunities and engagement for the LCCoC
+- (c) The Equity Advisory Working Group shall review all policies and procedures of the LCCoC to ensure proper language and considerations are included.
+This body will review each Notice of Funding Availability (NOFA) that is released, to make sure there is no bias, actual, or perceived. - (d) The Equity Advisory working group will review HMIS data annually. - (e) The Equity Advisory Working Group will advise the Administrative Agency on how best to provide culturally proficient training to the General Membership. f) The Equity Advisory Working Group will outreach to all specific population groups for opportunities and engagement for the LCCoC.

-Section 2 - Homeless Management Information System (HMIS) Committee and Coordinated Entry System (CES) Working Group and Housing Navigators Working Group
+Section 2 - Homeless Management Information System (HMIS) Committee, Coordinated Entry System (CES) Working Group, and Housing Navigators Working Group

 - 2.1) The Homeless Management Information System Committee is responsible for planning, coordinating, and evaluating the implementation of HMIS for the LCCoC.
 The HMIS committee is also responsible for data collection and processing, as well as making recommendations to improve the process to the Membership.
-The committee will be comprised of five three LCCoC members in good standing, who have utilized or utilize HMIS.
-The HMIS committee will (Article III Section 2): - a) Recommend to the LCCoC a single Homeless Management Information System for the geographic area. - b) The HMIS Chair will be responsible for HMIS user agreements. - c) Review, revise and approve a privacy plan, security plan, and data quality plan for HMIS. - d) Ensure consistent participation of recipients and sub-recipients in the HMIS. - e) Ensure the HMIS is administered in compliance with requirements prescribed by HUD. - 2.2) The Coordinated Entry System (CES) Working Group will assist the HMIS Committee with: - a) The CES working group shall assist the LCCoC in establishing either a centralized or coordinated assessment system that provides an initial, comprehensive assessment of the needs of individuals and families for housing and/or services. - b) The working group shall assist the LCCoC Membership in developing a specific policy consistent with the requirements established by HUD to guide the operation of the centralized or coordinated assessment system to address the needs of individuals and families who are fleeing, or attempting to flee, domestic violence, dating
+The committee will be comprised of e three LCCoC members in good standing, who have utilized or utilize HMIS.
+The HMIS committee will (Article III Section 2): - (a)Recommend to the LCCoC a single Homeless Management Information System for the geographic area. - (b) The HMIS Chair will be responsible for HMIS user agreements. - (c)Review, revise and approve a privacy plan, security plan, and data quality plan for HMIS. - (d)Ensure consistent participation of recipients and sub-recipients in the HMIS. - (e)Ensure the HMIS is administered in compliance with requirements prescribed by HUD. - 2.2) The Coordinated Entry System (CES) Working Group will assist the HMIS Committee with: - (a) The CES working group shall assist the LCCoC in establishing either a centralized or coordinated assessment system that provides an initial, comprehensive assessment of the needs of individuals and families for housing and/or services. - (b) The working group shall assist the LCCoC Membership in developing a specific policy consistent with the requirements established by HUD to guide the operation of the centralized or coordinated assessment system to address the needs of individuals and families who are fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, or stalking, but who are seeking shelter or services from non-victim service providers. - (c) The working group shall also make recommendations to the General - i.
+Membership regarding discharge planning to ensure to serve that current and appropriate agreement are in place with local institutions that may release individuals into a situation as opposed to homelessness.

-- violence, sexual assault, or stalking, but who are seeking shelter or services from non-victim service providers. - c) The working group shall also make recommendations to the General Membership regarding discharge planning to ensure to serve that current and appropriate agreement are in place with local institutions that may release individuals into a situation as opposed to homelessness. - 2.3) The Navigation Committee will be a committee mostly comprised of agency navigators.
-The Navigation Committee shall: - a.)
-In consultation with recipients of LCCoC project funds within the geographic area, establish and consistently follow written standards for providing LCCoC assistance: - b.)
-Landlord/Tenant Policies and Procedures for obtaining and maintaining housing and mediation when problems arise. - c.)
-Client Rights for receiving services from the LCCoC - d.)
-Policies and procedures for determining and prioritizing which eligible individuals and families will receive rapid rehousing assistance. - e.)
-Standards for determining what percentage or amount of rent each program participant must pay while receiving rapid rehousing assistance. - f.)
-Client termination policies and procedures. - g) Establish Raipd ReHousing processes that are aligned with ESG Rapid ReHousing program requirements.
+- 2.2) The Navigation Working Group will be comprised of agency/program navigators.
+The Navigation Working Group shall: - (a) In consultation with recipients of LCCoC project funds within the geographic area, establish and consistently follow written standards for providing LCCoC assistance: - (b) Landlord/Tenant Policies and Procedures for obtaining and maintaining housing and mediation when problems arise. - (c) Client Rights to receive services from the LCCoC. - (d) Policies and procedures for determining and prioritizing which eligible individuals and families will receive rapid rehousing assistance. - (e) Standards for determining what percentage or amount of rent each program participant must pay while receiving rapid rehousing assistance. f.)
+Client termination policies and procedures. - (f) Establish Rapid Rehousing processes that are aligned with ESG Rapid Rehousing program requirements.